Remains Of 5 Gas Rig Workers Recovered After Explosion In Oklahoma

 BREAKING: Authorities say remains of five missing Okla. oil rig workers have been recovered from site of fire, explosion. https://t.co/l4jJdCCGPu— The Associated Press (@AP) January 23, 2018

-Monday's explosion in southeast Oklahoma sent plumes of black smoke in the air above the drilling site and left the charred rig crumpled on the ground.
+Monday's gas rig explosion in southeast Oklahoma sent plumes of black smoke in the air above the drilling site and left the charred rig crumpled on the ground.
+Authorities now say five workers were killed in the explosion.

-The rig fire near the town of Quinton was extinguished later that night but emergency workers were not able to look for the missing men until the next day when the site had cooled down enough.
+The rig fire near the town of Quinton was extinguished later that night, but emergency workers were not able to look for the missing men until the next day when the site had cooled down enough.

 Pittsburg County Sheriff Chris Morris, during a news conference on Tuesday, said once the natural gas drilling rig was stabilized following the blast and subsequent fires, employees from the state medical examiner's office went into the wreckage and recovered the bodies in about two hours.